Rules on diving and caisson work

 Your staff can only work with equipment and tools that are in good working order.
 You must also be able to prove that you maintain the equipment properly.
 You have to keep maintenance records for this purpose.

 Do you hire a diver who has their own diving equipment and protective gear?
-As the employer you must check that the equipment properly protects when diving.
+You must check that their equipment provides proper protection when diving.

 Working hours and rest times